-The Company is engaged in oil and gas exploration, development and production through an unincorporated joint arrangement, which is classified as a joint operation in accordance with IFRS 11 Joint Arrangements.
+The Company is engaged in oil exploration, development and production through an unincorporated joint arrangement, which is classified as a joint operation in accordance with IFRS 11 Joint Arrangements.
 In its financial statements, the Company accounts for its share of the related revenues in accordance with the distribution of oil sales proceeds required under the Sarsang PSC (see note 1).
 The Company accounts for its share of the expenses, assets and liabilities based on its working interest, which reflects the Company's contractual rights under the arrangement.
-In addition, where the Company acts as operator to the joint operation, the gross liabilities and receivables (including amounts due to or from non-operating partner) of the joint operation are included in the Company's statement of financial position (see notes 10 and 13).
+In addition, where the Company acts as operator to the joint operation, the gross liabilities and receivables (including amounts due to or from non-operating partner) of the joint operation have historically been included in the Company's statement of financial position (see notes 9 and 13).
+However as of September 2022, the Company is no longer marketing crude oil on behalf of the co-venturer, and therefore, is no longer carrying the co-venturer's receivables and revenues payable in the Company's statement of financial position.